Capacity building for media sector in Macedonia

 British Embassy supports Macedonian public broadcaster to develop and implement guidelines for election process coverage.

 Balance, impartiality and independence of media are essential ingredients of free and fair elections.
-That was the focus of the event today in Skopje when we launched the.
+That was the focus of the event today in Skopje when we launched the Guidelines for the Macedonian Public Broadcaster for coverage of election processes (PDF, 496KB, 13 pages) .
 The central goal of these Election Guidelines is to raise quality, in particular through strengthening capacity for professional and balanced reporting during the election period.

 Our ambassador Charles Garrett shared the panel with Marjan Cvetkovski, the General Manager of the Macedonian Radio Television and Marina Tuneva, Director of the Council of Media Ethics, who presented the Principles.
 Ambassador Garrett said: